 All trips begin with breakfast at Burnwood at 6 AM.
 Breakfast is hot buffet-style under a pavilion.
 Cranberry and Infinity Loop trips have grab-n-go breakfast to eat en route and depart Burnwood as quickly as possible.
 Cranberry returns by 5 PM.
 All other trips depart by 7 AM and return by 2 PM.
 Field Trip transportation is provided.

-After field trips depart from Burnwood, modern restroom facilities may be limited; some routes stop at available public areas for restroom breaks; some destinations have varying park facilities.
+After field trips depart from Burnwood, modern restroom facilities may be limited - some routes stop at public areas for restroom breaks and some destinations have varying park facilities.

 In response to weather, road conditions and bird movement, trip routes may be adjusted and some trips may overlap territory.

 After a trip is full and no longer available, it cannot be clicked/selected on the registration form.

 • Kanawha Falls

 • Infinity Loop